2009 Seattle Mariners season: Front office changes

-On June 16, 2008, then-general manager Bill Bavasi was dismissed after a disappointing 24–46 start, with vice president-assistant GM Lee Pelekoudas selected as his interim replacement.
+On June 16, 2008, then-general manager Bill Bavasi was dismissed after a disappointing 24–46 start, with vice president-assistant general manager Lee Pelekoudas selected as his interim replacement.
 During the off-season, the Mariners began their search for a new general manager with several candidates to be interviewed including Pelekoudas himself.

 After an extensive search, the Mariners selected Milwaukee Brewers executive Jack Zduriencik, who was most notable for his drafting skills and credited with turning the Brewers into a playoff team, as their new general manager on October 22, 2008.
-Pelekoudas was retained as assistant GM, but resigned on September 1, 2009.
+Pelekoudas was retained as assistant general manager, but resigned on September 1, 2009.

 Coaching changes

-In addition to relieving GM Bill Bavasi of his duties, the Mariners also fired manager John McLaren on June 19, 2008.
+In addition to relieving general manager Bill Bavasi of his duties, the Mariners also fired manager John McLaren on June 19, 2008.
 Bench coach Jim Riggleman was selected as the interim manager for the rest of the 2008 season.

 On November 19, 2008, the Mariners named Oakland Athletics bench coach Don Wakamatsu as their new manager.
 With the hiring, Wakamatsu becomes the first Asian-American manager in Major League Baseball.
 Wakamatsu then dismissed all of the coaching staff hired under the McLaren-Riggleman tenure, and hired Ty Van Burkleo as bench coach and Lee Tinsley as first base coach, while Rick Adair and John Wetteland were hired as the pitching and bullpen coaches respectively.
 Alan Cockrell was brought in as the new hitting coach.